Kitware/VTK/Documentation/docs/vtk_file_formats/vtkxml_file_format.md

 ```

 ### **StructuredGrid**
-Each StructuredGrid piece specifies its extent within the dataset’s whole extent.
-The points are described explicitly by the Points element.
+Each StructuredGrid piece specifies its extent within the dataset's whole extent.
+The points are described explicitly by the _Points_ element.
 The cells are described implicitly by the extent.

 ```{code-block} xml
 :force: